 Grant joined the American Youth Philharmonic Orchestra in eighth grade, and was a member of the flagship philharmonic orchestra starting in his ninth grade year.
-He spent his last two years as principal of the section, enjoying performances in venues such as the Kennedy Center for the Performing Arts, the Meyerhoff Symphony Hall, and the Music Center at Strathmore.
+He spent two years as principal of the section, enjoying performances in venues such as the Kennedy Center for the Performing Arts, the Meyerhoff Symphony Hall, and the Music Center at Strathmore.
 In addition to the orchestra, he was a member of the American Youth Percussion Ensemble (also coached by Doug Wallace), which attended the Music For All Festival in Indianapolis, IN.
 Videos of percussion ensemble performances are included in the media section.

 For three summers Grant attended the Boston University Tanglewood Institute (BUTI) as a member of the six-week Young Artist's Orchestra Program, during which he studied with Tim Genis, Sam Solomon, Dan Bauch, Rob Knopper, Mike Israelievitch, Kyle Brightwell, and Matt Strauss.
 He performed under the batons of Ryan McAdams, Tito Muñoz, Ken-David Masur, and Paul Haas.
 Since then, he has attended the Zeltsman Marimba Festival, where he studied with Nancy Zeltsman and Pius Cheung, and the Bowdoin International Music Festival, where he studied with Luke Rinderknecht.

 He also played vibraphone in his school jazz band, for which he won an award as an Outstanding Soloist on Lionel Hampton's "Flying Home" at the Heritage Music Festival in New York City.